The Latest: EU joins coronavirus vaccine alliance COVAX

 Using that aid, the plan outlined Monday by Sánchez will aim to address inequality deepened by the virus, which has claimed at least 29,000 victims in Spain.

-Spain, with nearly 440,000 infections of the new virus since February, has become western Europe’s hardest-hit country by a new surging wave of fresh outbreaks.
+It has become western Europe’s hardest-hit country by a new surging wave of fresh outbreaks.

 The government announced Monday it will let indoor dining, movie theaters and performing art venues restart on Tuesday.
 They must comply with social distancing and mask-wearing rules.